jaalto/project--emacs-epackage-template/README.rst

   standard Emacs features?
 If it does, package those dependencies first.
 * Examine ``require`` commands closer.
 How many are there?
-Perhaps the author dind't consider library requirements carefully.
+Perhaps the author didn't consider library requirements carefully.
 It may be possible to arrange code to load faster and consume less memory by utilizing ``autoload`` instead of ``require`` for features that are not immediately used.
 Talk to upstream about this.